1 dead, 3 injured in shooting at El Paso shopping mall – KION546

 “Mall scene is still active please avoid the area.
 Multiple agencies responding to the area,” EPPD said in a tweet Wednesday afternoon.

-The mall is adjacent to a Walmart where a mass shooting in 2019 killed 23 and left nearly two dozen more injured.

-Robert Gonzalez was in the mall and told CNN he “saw people running to the exit.”
+Robert Gonzales was in the mall and told CNN he “saw people running to the exit.”

-Gonzalez recalled the 2019 mass shooting, saying today’s experience “just brought back bad memories.”
+Gonzales recalled a 2019 mass shooting at an El Paso Walmart that left 23 dead, saying today’s experience “just brought back bad memories.